pablos123/environment/README.md

 Why Ansible?

-Ansible is a programming language build for provisions, beyond that I wanted to have a nice 'self-documented' code to not forget to do the one billion things that I have written in one billion different notes when I kill my OS and install it again, in general is Linux Mint but at least I try to keep it Debian based at this point.
+Ansible is a programming language build for provisions, beyond that I wanted to have a nice 'self-documented' code to build my environment.
+In general is Linux Mint but at least I try to keep it Ubuntu/Debian based at this point.

 ## Playbooks